 What is YouTube Kids?

-Users must be at least 13 years old to use YouTube independently.
+Users must be at least 13 years old (or the applicable age in their country) to use YouTube independently.
 Every month we terminate thousands of accounts of people under 13 when we become aware of them.
 In 2015, we created YouTube Kids as a way for kids to explore their interests and curiosity while providing parents more tools to control and customize the experience for their families.
 We recommend parents use YouTube Kids if they plan to allow kids under 13 to watch independently.

 What child safety measures exist on the main YouTube app?

 We heavily invest in the technology and teams that help provide kids and families with the best protection possible on the main YouTube app as well as within YouTube Kids.
 Across both platforms, we have clear Child Safety policies to ensure that harmful content that endangers the emotional and physical well-being of minors does not appear on YouTube.
 We continue to evolve our platform to ensure we’re creating an appropriate environment for family content on YouTube, and make improvements to our product and policies that reflect the input of outside experts and internal specialists where relevant.